ZaimAzmi/Forecasting-Zakat-Collection-using-ARIMAX/README.md

 ## Zakat Collection Forecasting (2018–2024) using ARIMAX

 This project focuses on forecasting RM collection amounts from 2018 to 2024 using the ARIMAX (AutoRegressive Integrated Moving Average with Exogenous Variables) model.
+Helps stakeholders to make decision.

 ### Project Highlights
 Data: RM collection data from 2018 to 2024.